Sam-T-G/SosheIQ/docs/logs/ISSUE_LOG.md

 # SosheIQ - Comprehensive Issue Log & Resolution Plan

+## [2024-06-09] GuidedSetup Adjustments

+- Restored the confirmation/summary screen as the final step in Guided Setup, allowing users to review all scenario and user details before starting.
+- Moved the user name toggle and input to the same step as the environment/scene selection for a more natural setup flow.
+- Updated the header and supporting text for the environment step to reflect its focus on environmental setup and user identity.
+- Adjusted the step order and navigation logic to accommodate these changes, ensuring a clear and modern user experience.

 ## 🔍 **ISSUE CATALOG & IMPLICATIONS**

 ### **1. TYPE SAFETY ISSUES** 🔴 CRITICAL